coredatascience/coredatascience.github.io/project.md

 ---

 Students will work in small groups of 4-5 students on a month-long data science project.
 The goal of the project is to go through the complete data science process to answer questions you have about an assigned dataset and prompt.
-Canvas or Slack can be used to find prospective team members.
+Canvas can be used to find prospective team members.
 In general, we do not anticipate that the grades for each group member will be different.
 However, we reserve the right to assign different grades to each group member based on peer assessments (see below).

-Each group must complete and submit [this project preference form](https://docs.google.com/forms/d/e/1FAIpQLSfvhegiqPG-jQtQvqaIz6jnyLrSv-sOpiF4V3qvQdSTMHK3zQ/viewform?usp=sf_link) **by 11:59 pm EST on November 6, 2023**.
+Each group must complete and submit [this project preference form](https://docs.google.com/forms/d/e/1FAIpQLSeEa9OG1BxpXtrSFdtO11NWlU8sfKQlirqqbJGrZJRStZw7Vg/viewform?usp=sf_link) **by 11:59 pm EST on November 12, 2024**.
 We will take preferences into account when assigning each group a project.

 ## Project Prompt
 You and your team of data scientists were hired by a company to gain insights on the dataset in your assigned prompt.

 1. Perform any necessary data pre-processing and cleaning, and document your steps.
 Depending on the prompt you are assigned, this may involve transforming variables, creating new variables, and merging data frames.
 In particular, you may need to make some decisions on how to handle missing data, such as removing rows or columns with a significant amount of missing observations, creating an "unknown" category, or replacing/imputing the missing values.
 You do not need to develop a rigorous process or cite references, but please briefly justify your choices.

+2. Include a "Table 1" of summary statistics for the variables you end up using in your models.

-2. Make and interpret 4-10 visualizations to help you understand the relationships between the variables in your dataset.
+3. Make and interpret 4-10 visualizations to help you understand the relationships between the variables in your dataset.
 We highly encourage you to explore the data on your own, but when preparing your response to this question, please be parsimonious in your plots and select visualizations that help you tell a story about the data.
-If you need to make additional plots to support your responses to the other questions (e.g. to motivate data cleaning or modeling choices), that's fine.
+If you need to make additional plots to support your responses to the other questions (e.g., to motivate data cleaning or modeling choices), that's fine.

-3. Build any 2 machine learning models that use your choice of covariates to predict the given outcome variable.
+4. Build any 2 machine learning models that use your choice of covariates to predict the given outcome variable.
 Explain why you chose those covariates and interpret the models.
-If you are including categorical variables as covariates in a `glmnet` model (lasso or ridge regression), please remember that you will need to convert your covariate data frame into a *model matrix*, e.g. by calling the `model.matrix` function:
+If you are including categorical variables as covariates in a `glmnet` model (lasso or ridge regression), please remember that you will need to convert your covariate data frame into a *model matrix*, e.g., by calling the `model.matrix` function:

 ```r
 model_matrix = model.matrix(~.-1, my_covariate_df)